SchrodingerandDoraemon/Notes/Java/antra_java.md

 If a thread-safe highly-concurrent implementation is desired, then it is recommended to use ConcurrentHashMap in place of Hashtable.

 ### Synchronized HashMap
-It locks the whole map.performance of ConcurrentHashMap is relatively better than the Synchronized Map.
+It locks the whole map.
+Performance of ConcurrentHashMap is relatively better than the Synchronized HashMap.
 Synchronized HashMap allows inserting null as a key.
 ConcuurentHashMap doesn’t allow inserting null as a key or value.

 ### referency data type
 Reference datatypes in java are those which contains reference/address of dynamically created objects.
 These are not predefined like primitive data types.